Our Bylaws

 ARTICLE III – PURPOSE AND OBJECTIVES OF THE ASSOCIATION

-A. Uses
+A. Purpose

 B. Regulatory Authorities

 a.
 Jurisdiction – Much of the Association operations and facilities are under the jurisdiction of the State DOH and the San Juan County Public Health Department.
-The Board will be governed by the regulations of the DOH and the San Juan County Public Health Department.
+The Board and Association will be governed by the regulations of the DOH and the San Juan County Public Health Department.

 b.
-Control of Water -The Board shall exercise sufficient control over supply, and quality in order to meet applicable Federal, State and County standards
+Control of Water -The Board shall exercise sufficient control over supply, and quality in order to meet applicable Federal, State and County standards.

 ARTICLE IV – MEMBERSHIP IN THE ASSOCIATION